webqit/webqit-community.docs/oohtml/explainer/README.md

 </body>
 ```

 And how far can this go?
-We run this in production in <webqit.io>.
+We run this in production with webqit.io.
+Our real life success with this pattern is something we want to eagerly publish.

 ## State, Observability and Reactivity